Preamble

 6.7.

-the non-DH league, pitchers may pinch hit for other pitchers without
+pitchers may pinch hit for other pitchers without restriction.
+Pitchers may

 7.1.

-beginning of every series, teams must be able to demonstrate that they have at
+series, teams must be able to demonstrate that they have at least one backup

-least one backup for every position on their team within their current active
+for every position on their team within their current active 26 man roster.

 7.2.